30 Family Friendly Things to Do in Morecambe

 The sea is one of Morecambe’s best features and Morecambe Bay is glorious.
 In summer you’ll find families hanging out and paddling and making sandcastles on the beach.
 You can grab a bucket and go crabbing.
 We learnt how to make a sandcastle properly at the Morecambe Sandcastle Festival.
-The bay is great for fishing to; Morecambe seaside is famous for its potted shrimps and you can’t leave without trying some.
+Morecambe is famous for its potted shrimps and you can’t leave without trying some.

-14 Take a sneak peak in the Winter Gardens
+14 Flash back into a music hall era in the Winter Gardens

 15 Catch a commission from More Music